run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > ``runai submit jup1 --jupyter -g 0.5 --service-type=ingress`` will start an interactive session named jup1 and use an ingress load balancer to connect to it.
 The output of the command is an access token for the notebook.
 Run ``runai list`` to find the URL for the notebook.

 --template string
->  Templates are currently not supported
+>  Templates are currently not supported.

 ### Container Related

 --always-pull-image stringArray
 >  When starting a container, always pull the image from the registry, even if the image is cached on the running node.
-This is useful when you are re-saving updates to the image using the same tag, but may incur a panelty of performance degradation on job start
+This is useful when you are re-saving updates to the image using the same tag, but may incur a panelty of performance degradation on job start.

 --args stringArray
->  Arguments to pass to the command run on container start.
+>  Arguments to pass to the command running on container start.
 Use together with ``--command``.

 >  Example: ``--command script.py --args 10000``